SAM Aphasia Program

 The communication challenges resulting from aphasia can lead to social isolation and depression.
 The SAM Aphasia Program’s Supported Conversation Groups, run by a speech-language pathologist, enable people with aphasia to socialize, connect through conversations and feel more engaged with their community.

-SAM East Program
+SAM Aphasia East Program *In-Person*

 Program hours:

-Mondays: 8:00 am-3:30 pm
+Mondays: 10:00 am-12:00 pm

-SAM Flamborough Program
+SAM Aphasia Program *Virtual*

 Program hours: